LaSTUS-TALN-UPF/TSAR-2022-Shared-Task/README.md

 ### Trial dataset
-The trial dataset consists of a set of 10 instances (for English and Portuguese) and 12 instances (for English) of a sentence, a target complex word.
+The trial dataset consists of a set of 10 instances (for English and Portuguese) and 12 instances (for Spanish) of a sentence, a target complex word.
 The *trial_none* files contain only the instances and the *trial_gold* files contain the instances and set of gold annotations.

 - /datasets/trial/tsar2022_en_trial_none.tsv